NicoGalvarino/Research_Survival/README.md

 - How to write a first-class paper: [link](https://www.nature.com/articles/d41586-018-02404-4)
 - How to create a better research poster in less time: [link](https://www.youtube.com/watch?v=SYk29tnxASs)
 - How to write a conference proceedings paper: [link](https://www.cwauthors.com/article/writing-and-submitting-a-conference-proceedings-paper)
+- How to write competitive proposals and job applications: [link](https://arxiv.org/abs/2504.01645)

 --------------------